-- Provide full review and approval services for private septic systems under Part 8 of the Ontario Building Code. - This service is available to interested municipalities and is currently provided in the City of Ottawa and Tay Valley Township in partnership with our neighbouring Conservation Authorities. - Staff work closely with local septic designers and installers as well as property owners when delivering this service.
+Provide full review and approval services for private septic systems under Part 8 of the Ontario Building Code.
+This service is available to interested municipalities and is currently provided in the

+- City of Ottawa, Tay Valley Township, Town of Carleton Place, Town of Smiths Falls, Township of Beckwith, Township of Lanark Highlands, Township of Mississippi Mills, Township of North Grenville and Village of Westport in partnership with our neighbouring Conservation Authorities. - Staff work closely with local septic designers and installers as well as property owners when delivering this service.